-The S{hmin} values estimated from mini-fracs in CB1 are generally consistent with those obtained from the SB boreholes (Bröker, 2019)(Bröker and Ma, 2021).
-The average S{hmin} values of SB borehole measurements are also depicted in Figure 8a, mostly near the lower bounds of the measured values in CB1 borehole.
-The actual stress and pore pressure gradients based on the CB1 and SB boreholes measurements facilitate the estimation of the slip tendency ($T_s = \tau/\sigma_n$) and dilation tendency ($T_d = (S_1 - \sigma_n)/(S_1 - S_3)$) (Morris et al., 1996), where τ and σ_n are the shear stress and normal stress on the fracture/fault surface.
-The slip tendency T_s values associated with the CB1 fractures do not exceed 0.4, which is generally not considered critical under the typical crustal stress state.
+The $S{\text{hmin}}$ values estimated from mini-fracs in CB1 are generally consistent with those obtained from the SB boreholes (Bröker, 2019; Bröker and Ma, 2022).
+The average $S{\text{hmin}}$ values of SB borehole measurements are also depicted in Fig. 8a, mostly near the lower bounds of the measured values in CB1 borehole.
+The actual stress and pore pressure gradients based on the CB1 and SB borehole measurements facilitate the estimation of the slip tendency ( $T_s = \tau/\sigma_n$ ) and dilation tendency ( $T_d = (S_1 - \sigma_n)/(S_1 - S_3)$ ) (Morris et al., 1996), where $\tau$ and $\sigma_n$ are the shear stress and normal stress on the fracture or fault surface.
+The slip tendency $T_s$ values associated with the CB1 fractures do not exceed 0.4, which is generally not considered critical under the typical crustal stress state.

 A notable stress indicator is the occurrence of breakouts in all three CB boreholes (van Limborgh, 2020).
 These breakouts primarily developed within the broadly defined middle fault zone unit.
 Only a few breakouts were observed outside this unit.
-The depths and widths of the breakouts in CB1 are summarized in Figure 8d,e.
-Looking downhole, the diametrically-opposite breakout pairs are systematically located around both sides of the borehole, suggesting relative strength isotropy despite weak foliations.
+The depths and widths of the breakouts in CB1 are summarized in Fig. 8d, e.
+Looking downhole, the diametrically opposite breakout pairs are systematically located around both sides of the borehole, suggesting relative strength isotropy despite weak foliations.
 Within the middle fault zone unit, breakouts vary in width, depth and azimuth or disappear in some sections.
-The breakouts' azimuthal rotations immediately near individual fractures are likely associated with stress perturbation due to shear dislocation of fossil or active fractures/faults (Shamir and Zoback, 1992); the longer wavelength rotations spanning the entire fault zone unit plausibly reflect systematic stress variation associated with the fault zone.
-The breakouts rotate counterclockwise (looking downhole with the top of the borehole referenced as north) by ~50° between ~145 m and 175 m MD, i.e., the beginning to the middle of the fault zone unit, then rotate backwards by approximately the same extent until they terminate at the end of the fault zone unit (at ~220 m MD).
+The breakouts' azimuthal rotations in the immediate vicinity of individual fractures are likely associated with stress perturbation due to shear dislocation of fossil or active fractures or faults (Shamir and Zoback, 1992); the longer wavelength rotations spanning the entire fault zone unit plausibly reflect systematic stress variation associated with the fault zone.
+The breakouts rotate counter-clockwise (looking downhole with the top of the borehole referenced as north) by ~ 50° between ~ 145 and 175 m MD, i.e., the beginning to the middle of the fault zone unit, then rotate backwards by approximately the same extent until they terminate at the end of the fault zone unit (at ~ 220 m MD).